In order to access the Housing and Advising Form, you will need to complete three steps:

 Special Notes about Housing, Dining Services, and Accommodation for Students with Medical Conditions and Disabilities

 - A student who requests a disability-related housing accommodation must complete the online registration form for Student Accessibility Services (SAS).
-Additionally, the SAS Housing and Advising Form (completed by a treating medical professional) must be attached to the registration form as supporting medical documentation.
+Additionally, the SAS Housing Form (PDF) (completed by a treating medical professional) must be attached to the registration form as supporting medical documentation.
 Please complete all fields and include sufficient information for SAS to understand the situation fully and consider reasonable accommodations.
+Many physicians have exceptionally busy practices, and it can take some time before they complete and return the required Housing Form.
+It is important that you contact your clinician well in advance of the May 10 deadline so that you can submit your request for housing accommodations with the appropriate documentation.
 A timely response is especially important because rooming assignments, once made, may not be changed.
-Although students will learn their college assignments on Wednesday, June 23 (date is subject to change).
-Please note: many physicians have exceptionally busy practices and it can take some time before they complete and return the required Housing and Advising Form.
-It is important that you contact your
+Students will learn their college assignments on Wednesday, June 22nd (date is subject to change).

-- Students who observe the Jewish sabbath should complete this form to ensure their housing arrangements will accommodate their observance.
-The form is due on May 11 so that these housing needs can be taken into considerations.
-The University Chaplain’s Office is happy to answer questions and guide students through this process.
-You can contact Associate University Chaplain Maytal Saltiel at firstname.lastname@example.org.
+- Students who are observant Jews and for whom the use of electronics to enter a Residential College on Shabbat and holidays poses a problem should complete this form to ensure their housing arrangements will accommodate their observance.
+The form is due on May 10 so that these housing needs may be taken into consideration.
+The University Chaplain’s Office is available to answer questions and guide students through this process.
+You may contact Associate University Chaplain Maytal Saltiel at email@example.com.

 - Students with food allergies must notify the University so that plans may be made for necessary dietary considerations in dining halls.
 Please complete the SAS online registration form to begin the process of notifying the appropriate parties.
 You will have the ability to upload supporting documentation outlining your needs on this form.